 Figure 1.
 Three trials of the binary choice experiment.
 Subject indicated their preferred candy bar on each trial.
 The timing of the stimulus presentation and choice was self-paced, with a maximum length of 5 seconds.

 Figure 2.
-Mean percentage of intransitives per group (nMTL = 3, nC = 30, nETL = ).
+Mean percentage of intransitives per group (nMTL = 31, nC = 30, nETL = 30).
+Error bars represent SEM.

 Figure 3.
 Relation of hippocampal ratio and intransitive choices. a) Example of a typical hippocampal sclerosis on a T2-weighted image highlighting both hippocampi which were used for the laterality index calculation. b) Scatterplot that maps hippocampal asymmetry (as a marker for unilateral atrophy) against percentage of intransitive choices, providing a regression line with 95% CI for the observed correlation of rho=0.761, p<0.001